 Can They Live With Shrimp?

 Yes!
 Threadfin rainbowfish are a great addition to a freshwater shrimp aquarium.
-These fish have very tiny mouths, which makes it near impossible for them to eat adult shrimp; there is a small chance that they’ll eat shrimp fry, but usually, threadfins are more interested in other available algae and microscopic foods.
+These fish have very tiny mouths, which makes it near impossible for them to eat adult shrimp; there is a small chance that they’ll eat shrimp fry, but, threadfins are more interested in other available algae and microscopic foods.

 Final Thoughts